 He or she may need to go potty, and while it might not happen, you’re giving your puppy the best chance to succeed.
-If your puppy does go potty, remember to give heaps of praise along with a “yes, potty” (or other verbal cue) in a happy voice.
+If your puppy does go potty, remember to give heaps of praise in your happiest voice along with a “yes, potty” (or other verbal cue).

 Of course, your puppy’s safety always comes first.
 Even as a puppy, our 10-week-old Goldendoodle was a little speedster, so we knew we had to keep her on leash.